Wilder EQ Tank

 Wilder Mayor Robert Arnold said now that the EQ tank is complete, the city plans to further develop Frederick’s Landing, including building a bridge over Three Mile Creek and improving the land north of the landing.
 He emphasized that the new EQ tank is a win-win for everyone involved.

-The Wilder EQ Tank construction began last year.
 The designer of the project was Wade Trim Engineering and the contractor was Dugan & Meyers Construction.

 Estimated Capital Cost: